 “Each no-cost Virtual Field Trip comes with a companion guide packed with standards-aligned, hands-on learning activities!”

-- Common Sense Media also put together a collection of virtual field trips found on the web.
+- Common Sense Media also compiled a collection of virtual field trips on the web.
 Lots of different ones that you can check out.

 There are tons of them out there…a little Google or Pinterest search would also help you find more specific ones to what topics you have in mind.